 A Star War: Proof of Work VS. Proof of Stake

 In the Bitcoin network, the verification and validation of transactions is made according to the Proof of Work consensus protocol.
 But some more recent blockchains are based on another consensus mechanism for verification and validation called Proof of Stake.
 Here are the main differences.

 Another main difference is what PoS allows you to do with your coins: staking.
-It provides you with the option to generate passive income with your coins.
+It provides you with the option to generate passive income.
 By owning such coins, you can delegate some of your assets to a validator.
-Then it’s the validator that gets the fees to share a part of their gains with you.
+The validator is rewarded with fees and shares parts of it with you.
 In other words, PoS allows you to grow your assets without doing anything.
 You don’t even need to be a validator.

 The Rising Stars: Ethereum And Its Tokens

 The Ethereum blockchain was launched in 2015.
 Its native currency is known as Ether (ETH) and it is one of these highly distinctive Altcoins.
 Ethereum quickly became the number two cryptocurrency in terms of market capitalization.
 While being a decentralized and open-source blockchain like many other crypto projects, it has made its way to the top by having unique goals and features.